Kristof Vliegen

+He is not related to fellow Belgian tennis player Joran Vliegen.

+He coached Zizou Bergs until May 2025.

+Career

 2006

 He was a semi-finalist in Chennai in 2006 and in May of the same year, he reached the final of the ATP tournament in Munich, setting up the first all-Belgian men's singles final against Olivier Rochus.
 He was also the 30th seed at the 2006 Wimbledon Championships, where he reached the 2nd round before losing to Nicolas Mahut in straight sets.